-Authorized Signature(s) - This secti instructions to be executed.
-I/We authorize you to act in accordance with my/ revoke any proxy previously given with respect to indicated above, this Proxy will be voted as m our instructions set out above.
-I/We I the Meeting.
-If no voting instruction hereby MM / DD / Y Y Interim Financial Statements - Mark this box if you would like to receive interim financial statements and accompanying Management's Discussion and Analysis by mail.
-If you are not mailing back your proxy, you may register to receive the Annual Management's Discus k this box if you DO NOT want Report and accompanying ssion and Analysis by mail. rt(s) by mail at www.computershar re.com/mailinglist.
-UMPQ 351527 x x x x A R 2 99999999999999 + 01WT7A
+Authorized Signature(s) - This section instructions to be executed.
+I/We authorize you to act in accordance with my/ou revoke any proxy previously given with respect to th indicated above, this Proxy will be voted as reco instructions set out above.
+I/We hereby e Meeting.
+If no voting instructions are Signature(s) MM / DD / YY Interim Financial Statements - Mark this box if you would like to receive interim financial statements and accompanying Management's Discussion and Analysis by mail.
+If you are not mailing back your proxy, you may register on Annual Report - Mark this box if y to receive the Annual Report and a Management's Discussion and Ana ine to receive the above financial report(s) by mail ccompanying Ilysis by mail.
+UMPQ 370134 A R 2 + 020JDB